7 Days in Sydney: The Itinerary That Actually Makes Sense

 The permanent collection alone is worth 2 hours — the First Nations galleries are particularly strong.

-The Art After Hours programme runs every Wednesday evening until 10pm with free entry and usually a programme of music or talks — worth knowing if Day 5 falls on a Wednesday.
+The Art After Hours programme runs every Wednesday evening until 10 pm with free entry and usually a programme of music or talks.

-From the Art Gallery, walk the short distance into The Domain and through to Hyde Park — both are flat, easy walking and connect the eastern side of the CBD to the centre.
+From the Art Gallery, walk through The Domain and into Hyde Park — flat, easy walking that connects the eastern side of the CBD to the centre.

-The Australian Museum on College Street (adjacent to Hyde Park) is worth a stop if natural history or Aboriginal and Torres Strait Islander cultures are of interest — free for the permanent collection.
+The Australian Museum on College Street (adjacent to Hyde Park) covers natural history and Aboriginal and Torres Strait Islander cultures — free for the permanent collection.

 In the afternoon, cross to the western side of the CBD for the Sydney Fish Market and Darling Harbour.